eclab/edisyn/README.md

 I don't know.
 But you may be able to download the jar file located in the "jar" directory and double-click on it.
 Tell me if this works.

-# installation and Running on Linux
+## Installation and Running on Linux

 1. Install the Java tools if you don't have them (openjdk).